 Breakdown of the Google traffic acquisition costs

-As specified in its annual report for 2017:
+As specified in its financial statements, TAC included:

 What factors affect Google traffic acquisition costs?

 Traffic acquisition costs is a critical factor of Google past and future success.
 It is also a significant business risk.
 In fact, as users’ ways to consume content change over the years, this makes it harder for Google to keep up with its traffic acquisition costs.